-- The School of Global Japanese Studies grants a bachelor's degree in Global Japanese Studies to students who study for the required period and attain 124 credits according to the university regulations.
-The program is carefully designed based on the following goals: - Students will acquire the ability to disseminate their knowledge globally through the study of contemporary Japanese culture and Japanese social systems. - Students will acquire fundamental communicative skills in the Japanese language, which forms the basis of Japanese culture. - Students will acquire intercultural understanding and practical foreign language ability through their experiences in our intercultural community of students with diverse cultural backgrounds and by studying abroad.
+The School of Global Japanese Studies grants a bachelor's degree in Global Japanese Studies to students who study for the required period and attain 124 credits according to the university regulations.
+The program is carefully designed based on the following goals:

+- (1) Students will acquire the ability to disseminate knowledge globally through their studies on Japanese culture and tradition, contemporary Japanese culture, and Japanese social systems. - (2) Students will acquire broad and accurate knowledge of international relations, cultures, societies, economies, and histories of other countries. - (3) Through extensive English and Japanese education, students will acquire advanced language skills such as thinking critically, communication and presentation of information and ideas.
+This will enable students to play an active role in the global community. - (4) Students will acquire advanced communicative skills in the Japanese language, which forms the basis of Japanese culture. - (5) Through experiences in our community of students with diverse cultural backgrounds and by studying abroad, students will acquire intercultural understanding, practical foreign language ability, and the ability to work in a diverse community.